Grooming

 Short Haired Yorkie Ooutdoors

-The Yorkshire Terrier’s signature trademark is his long flowing silky hair.
-So how much do Yorkies shed with all that silky hair?
-You might think that the Yorkie sheds quite a bit.
-But you might be surprised to learn that although they do shed, they don’t shed anywhere near as other notorious shedders like Corgis.
+The Yorkshire Terrier’s signature trademark is his long, flowing, silky hair.
+So, how much do Yorkies shed with all that silky hair?
+You might be surprised to learn that although they do shed, Yorkies don’t shed anywhere near other notorious shedders like Corgis.
+They are known for very minimal shedding, but they still need careful care for their coats.

-It’s all to do with the fact that Yorkies have a single coat, and that his hair is more like ours than other dogs.
-Maybe you’re here because you’re about to welcome a Yorkie into your life, and you need the lowdown on Yorkie shedding.
-Or perhaps it’s because you want to educate yourself on hypoallergenic dogs.
+It’s all about the fact that Yorkies have a single coat and hair that is more like ours than that of other dogs.
+Maybe you’re here because you’re about to welcome a Yorkie into your life and need the lowdown on Yorkie shedding.
+Or perhaps you want to educate yourself on hypoallergenic dogs.
 Either way, you’ve come to the right place.

-So does the Yorkie Shed?
-Let’s jump in and find out.
-In this article, we’re going to tell you everything you need to know about the Yorkshire Terrier and their shedding habits.
+So, do Yorkies shed a lot?
+Let’s find out.
+I’ll tell you everything you need to know about the Yorkshire Terrier’s shedding habits.

 Yorkshire Terrier Coats